wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 * @ showRew = a boolean to show or hide the rewind control.

 == Changelog ==

+= 0.2 =
+Added a customize tool in the post/page editor.
+You can customize the properties for each player by selecting it in the post editor and clicking on the miniAudioPlayer button to edit properties.

 = 0.1.2 =
 Fixed a bug for preferences checks (always true).